The Empirical Content of Bayesianism: Setup

+The regular conditional probability $\nu$ determines agents' posterior beliefs as a function of their subjective belief and the realized signal.
+However, it does not specify the distribution of those posterior beliefs.
+In particular, for any event $D\in\mathcal{X}$, $\nu(s,D)$ is a random variable whose distribution depends on the distribution of the signal $s$.
+To determine the probability with which each posterior is realized, one needs to use the true distribution of signals.
+Given a regular conditional probability $\nu$ and the true distribution of signals $\mathbb{P}$, agents' posterior about the state $x$ is distributed according to the probability distribution $F_\nu\in\Delta(\Delta (X))$, defined as

+for all $E\in\mathcal{S}$.
+This is the observed distribution of posteriors if agents are Bayesian with subjective distribution $\mathbb{Q}$ (and the corresponding $\nu$) and the true distribution of signals is given by $\mathbb{P}$.

-I can now use the notation introduced in the previous subsection to formally state what it means for the agent's belief sequence to be consistent with Bayesian rationality. \begin{definition} A pair $\big(\nu_0^*,P_1^*\big)$ of observations consisting of the agent's prior and the distribution of her posterior is \emph{consistent with Bayesian rationality given $(\Omega,\mathcal{F},\mathcal{F}_1,\mathbf{S},\mu_0,\mathbb{P})$} if $\nu_0=\nu^*_0$ and $P=P^*$, where $\nu_0$ is defined in \eqref{eq:induced_prior} and $P_1$ is defined in \eqref{eq:population_dist}. \end{definition}
+I can now define what it means for agents' observed belief sequence to be consistent with Bayesianism. \begin{definition} Given the state space $X$, signal space $S=\Delta(X)$, and true distribution of signals $\mathbb{P}\in\Delta(S)$, a pair of observations $(\mu_0^*,F_1^*)$, consisting of agents' prior and the distribution of their posteriors about the state, is \emph{consistent with Bayesianism} if there exists a subjective distribution $\mathbb{Q}\in\Delta(X\times S)$ for agents that satisfies the following conditions: \begin{itemize} \item[(a)] $\mathbb{Q}_X=\mu_0^*$, \item[(b)] $\mathbb{P}$ is uniformly absolutely continuous with respect to $\mathbb{Q}_S$, \item[(c)] $\mathbb{Q}$ has a regular conditional probability $\nu$ such that $F_\nu=F_1^*$, \end{itemize} where $\mathbb{Q}_X$ and $\mathbb{Q}_S$ are the $X$- and $S$-marginals of the subjective distribution $\mathbb{Q}$, respectively, and $F_\nu$ is the distribution of posteriors defined in \eqref{eq:population_dist}. \end{definition}

-The definition considers one extreme case where the econometrician has a priori knowledge about every aspect of the environment: the underlying state space, the agent's prior on the entire state space, the set of signals observed by the agent, and the true data-generating process.
-Given this knowledge, the only distribution of posteriors that is consistent with the agent's Bayesian rationality and her subjective prior is the one defined in \eqref{eq:population_dist}.
-I next consider the other extreme where the econometrician does not have any a priori knowledge about the environment.